jaredmusil/neville-trucking/README.md

 - [ ] Link roll-off section on homepage to contact us page.
 - [ ] Link residential section on homepage to contact page.
 - [ ] Link commercial to contact us page.
 - [ ] Add servicing address to contact form as data field.
+- [ ] update carousel from green background to photo or something else per discussion.
 - [ ] GO LIVE!

 ---